-Create a website/webpage shortcut using Chrome or Firefox browser
+Create a website/webpage shortcut using Chrome, Edge, or Firefox browser

-Step 1: Launch Google Chrome or Firefox browser and resize the browser window in a way so you can see both the desktop and browser window.
+Step 1: Launch Microsoft Edge, Google Chrome or Firefox browser and resize the browser window in a way so you can see both the desktop and browser window.

 Step 2: Open up the URL that you want to create the shortcut on the desktop.

-Step 3: Once the page is loaded, on Chrome or Chromium-based Edge, click the page (lock) icon beside the address bar and drag and drop it on to the desktop to create the shortcut.
+Step 3: Once the page is loaded, on Chrome/Firefox/Edge, click the icon beside the address bar and drag and drop it onto the desktop to create the shortcut.
 As simple as that!

 Method 2 of 3

-Use Create Shortcut wizard to create webpage shortcut on Windows 10 desktop
+Use the Create Shortcut wizard to create a webpage shortcut on the Windows 10/11 desktop